mvaganov/thinkwithtools/llm_workflow_manifesto.md

 ```
 Review the attached code as if you were a Senior Developer looking for style inconsistencies, potential bugs and edge cases, readability improvements, and performance bottlenecks.
 ```
-Be aware that submitting proprietary data to an LLM on the public internet could be cause for termination at many tech companies.
-You can also setup smaller coding models on a local computer.
+You can also setup smaller coding models on a local computer, to avoid submitting private information to a service on the internet.
 ```
 Guide me through setting up local LLM on my computer, so that I can do code reviews.
 ```